desophos/chemotaxis/README.md

 chemotaxis
 ==========

 An agent that learns to find food.
+Evolves with pybrain, moves with pymunk, displays with pygame.